Take the First Step Toward Your HVAC Career Now!

 Scholarships for Women Heading into HVAC

-• The Refrigeration School: This scholarship is only available to women enrolled in The Refrigeration School’s HVAC program.
-Scholarships are for those who demonstrate they are in need, and will not exceed $3,000.
+- The Refrigeration School: This scholarship is only available to women enrolled in The Refrigeration School’s HVAC program.

-• Women in HVAC/R: This organization offers a few different scholarships, each worth $2,000.
-One is for women going through a trade school, and the other is for those aiming to get a bachelor’s degree.
+- Women in HVAC/R: This organization offers a few different scholarships.
+One is for women attending trade school, and the other is for those aiming to get a bachelor’s degree.
 You must be going into HVAC to be eligible.

-• NAWIC: This scholarship is designated for women who are going into construction trades, including HVAC.
-The amounts awarded range from $500-$2,500.
+- NAWIC: This scholarship is designated to assist women who are going into construction trades, including HVAC.

-As more women enter trade industries, organization have been founded to support their endeavors.
-Joining an organization that empowers and supports women is always highly encouraged, no matter what field you’re going into.
+As more women enter trade industries, organizations have been founded to support their endeavors.
+Joining an organization that empowers and supports you is always highly encouraged, no matter what field you’re going into.

 Having resources at your disposal and a community around you can create a strong support system.
 Look into organizations such as Women in HVACR.
 It was formed to “mentor and educate women on trends, technology, and opportunity within the HVACR industry.”
-There is also a conference held annually providing further knowledge and resources hosted by Women in HVACR.
+The organization also hosts conferences and events to provide additional resources and support to technicians in the industry.

 Salary and Job Growth for Women in HVAC

-According to the Bureau of Labor Statistics (BLS), the 2021 average annual salary for HVAC technicians was $54,690, with the top 10% reporting an average of $78,210.
+According to the Bureau of Labor Statistics (BLS), the 2023 average salary for HVAC technicians was $59,620, with the top 10% reporting an average of $84,250.
 You may find higher paying jobs within the wholesale trade industry, as well as educational services.

-Outdated beliefs will continue to fade into the past as long as we continue to move forward.
-Women joining the HVAC industry can anticipate a great career, a competitive salary, and a successful future.
+Outdated ideas will continue to fade into the past as long as we continue to move forward.
+Women joining the HVAC industry can anticipate a great career and a successful future ahead.

 Find local or online training now.